open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement 4

-If p-value is set without r-value, the consumer SHOULD interpret the adjusted count from the context, which is provided without the ability to make new consistent sampling decisions.
+If p-value is set without r-value, the consumer SHOULD interpret the adjusted count from the context.

 ##### Requirement 5

-Consistent probability samplers, when they decide not sample a span, MUST unset `p`.
+Consistent probability samplers, when they decide not to sample a span, MUST unset `p`.

 ##### Requirement 6